Safety

 Maple Leaf Adventures is a coast-owned and operated company.

-We have qualified for and purchased all of the permits and special use permits required to operate in park systems, including the Gulf Islands National Park Reserve, the Gwaii Haanas National Park Reserve, National Marine Conservation Area Reserve, and Heritage Site, the BC Parks system, and the Tongass National Forest.
+We have qualified for and purchased all of the permits and special use permits required to operate in park systems, including the Gulf Islands National Park Reserve, the Gwaii Haanas National Park Reserve, National Marine Conservation Area Reserve and Haida Heritage Site, the BC Parks system, and the Tongass National Forest.

 We were also a proud pioneer and advocate in creating protocol agreements with First Nations communities in whose traditional territories we operate.